-Our Customer Service team also continued to provide market leading service, reflecting our commitment to further enhance the customer service experience.
+Our Customer Service team continued to provide market leading service, reflecting our commitment to further enhance the customer service experience.
+One of our pillars at QBE Malaysia is Customer Centricity and we will continue to focus and invest in this area.